 A hybrid Science|Business Widening roundtable (9:00 -14:00 CET), followed by a networking lunch

 The CEE region has traditionally been considered as a drag to European R&I, and its lower performance in almost all R&I indicators as a gap that needs filling.
-Many efforts have been put in place to remedy this, including the “Teaming for excellence” action, introduced as part of the Widening programme under Horizon 2020 with the objective to create new or modernise existing centres of excellence in Widening countries through strategic partnerships with leading institutions abroad.
-After almost a decade, it is time to take stock of what the programme has achieved so far.
+Many efforts have been put in place to remedy this, including the “Teaming for excellence” action, introduced as part of the Widening scheme under Horizon 2020 programme with the objective to create new or modernise existing centres of excellence in Widening countries through strategic partnerships with leading institutions abroad.
+After almost a decade, it is time to take stock of what the scheme has achieved so far.
 Looking ahead, several questions arise, including:

 - What makes a centre of excellence successful and attractive to researchers, innovators and investors?